yosssi/gold-tmbundle/README.md

-# Slim TextMate/Sublime Text Bundle
+# Gold TextMate/Sublime Text Bundle

 This is a Textmate/Sublime Text bundle for [Gold](https://github.com/yosssi/gold)